-The Minor in Museum Studies includes course work and an experiential learning component.
+The Minor in Museum Studies includes course work and an internship experience.
 Courses are planned to provide a broad overview of museum history as well as knowledge of museum theory, methodology and practice consistent with contemporary national and international standards.
-A wide variety of collections, audiences, interpretive formats cultural and demographic change, and scholarly directions are studied.
-Campus and regional museums, informal learning environments, collections, and exhibitions provide active, integrated, learning experiences.
-The Broad Art Museum, the Michigan State University Museum, Beal-Darlington Herbarium, Abrams Planetarium, Michigan State University Library Special Collections, MSU Archives, Anthropology, are among some of the relevant campus sites.
+A wide variety of collections, audiences, interpretive formats, cultural and demographic change, and scholarly directions, are studied.
+Campus and regional museums, informal learning environments, collections, and exhibitions provide active integrated learning experiences.
+The Broad Art Museum, the Michigan State University Museum, Beal-Darlington Herbarium, Abrams Planetarium, Michigan State University Library Special Collections, MSU Archives, Anthropology, Apparel, Textile and Design are among some of the relevant campus sites.

 - At least 3 of the following courses:

-- MUSM 492 Special Topics in Museum Studies (1 to 3 credits)
+- MUSM 492 Special Topics in Museum Studies (varies 1 to 3)

-- MUSM 494 Museum Exhibitions: Theory and Development (3 credits)
+- MUSM 494 Museum Exhibitions: Theory and Development (3)

-- MUSM 497 Practicum in Museum Studies (1 to 3 credits)
+- MUSM 497 Practicum in Museum Studies (varies 1 to 3)

-With approval of the undergraduate advisor for Museum Studies, a course selected from a wide range of disciplines may be counted toward the requirements for the Minor in Museum Studies including ACM 271 and relevant CSUS courses.
+With approval of the undergraduate advisor for Museum Studies, a course selected from a wide range of disciplines may be counted toward the requirements for the Minor in Museum Studies.

 If you are interested in pursuing this area further, you might qualify to use some of your credits toward a Master’s in ACM&MS here at MSU.
 See details about the dual degree enrollment here.